anonroot41/a_TON_of_privacy/README.md

 ```
 python atop.py --target atop.ton
 ```
-The OUTPUT will contains informations about the owner of the asset
+The OUTPUT will contain information about the owner of the asset.
 ```
 Welcome in the realm of.....